Table of Contents

 Fig.5 Layout of cable stayed bridges

-(v) Suspension bridges – The bridge deck is suspended from cables stretched over the gap to be bridged, anchored to the ground at two ends and passing over tall towers erected at or near the two edges of the gap.
+The bridge deck is suspended from cables stretched over the gap to be bridged, anchored to the ground at two ends and passing over tall towers erected at or near the two edges of the gap.
 Currently, the suspension bridge is best solution for long span bridges.
 Fig. 6 shows a typical suspension bridge.
-Fig. 7 shows normal span range of different bridge types.

 Fig.6 Suspension bridge

-7.3.3 Classification based on the position of carriageway
+Classification of Bridges based on the position of carriageway